nickmain/SQLight/README.md

 Some extra features are:

 * creating scalar and aggregate SQL functions in Swift
+* the ability to create virtual tables in Swift

 Todo:

 * SQL parser to allow Swift macros that generate model classes for prepared statements
-* The ability to create virtual tables in Swift